Teaching augmented reality in our redeveloped Cambridge National in IT (J836)

 - Use a flat map (2D) of a school showing different rooms or areas.

-- Create an AR product that will allow the user to click on various classrooms/areas to display appropriate text/image/audio/video information.
+- Create an AR model prototype or a simulated AR experience that will allow the user to click on various classrooms/areas to display appropriate text/image/audio/video information.
 The click could be restricted to a limited number of rooms or areas within your model prototype to show how a fully working AR product would work.

 - Include ‘layer(s)’ and ‘trigger(s)’ on the map to allow text/image/sound/audio/video info to display when it is clicked.